Joseph Kizito (bishop)

-Joseph Kizito (born 2 July 1967) is an Ugandan-born Roman Catholic priest who was appointed as Bishop of the Roman Catholic Diocese of Diwali, in South Africa, on 15 November 2019.
+Joseph Kizito (born 2 July 1967) is an Ugandan Catholic prelate who has served as the bishop of the Roman Catholic Diocese of Aliwal since 15 November 2019.

-Background and priesthood
+Biography

-Kizito was born on 2 July 1967, in Kampala, Uganda's capital and largest city.
-He studied Philosophy at St. Augustine’s Major Seminary, in Rom, Lesotho.
-He then studied Theology at St. John Vianney National Seminary, in Pretoria, South Africa.
-He was ordained a priest on 27 September 1997, at Aliwal.
-He served as a priest of Aliwal, South Africa, since.
+Kizito was born on 2 July 1967 in Kampala, Uganda.
+He studied Philosophy at St. Augustine’s Major Seminary in Roma, Lesotho and Theology at St. John Vianney Seminary in Pretoria, South Africa.
+He was ordained a priest on 27 September 1997 in Aliwal.
 At the time he was appointed Bishop of Aliwal, he was the Vicar General and Parish Priest of Aliwal North Cathedral Parish.
 Father Kizito had also served as parish vicar of the Saint Francis Xavier parish (1997-1998); parish priest of Saint Augustine’s parish in Rerecord (1998-2003); parish priest of Sterkspruit Catholic Church (2003-2013); vicar general of the diocese of Aliwal (since 2008) and parish priest of Aliwal Cathedral parish (since 2013).

-As bishop
+Episcopacy

-On 15 November 2019, Pope Francis appointed Monsignor Joseph Kizito as Bishop of the Roman Catholic Diocese of Aliwal, South Africa.
-Kizito was ordained as a bishop by Archbishop Stephen Brislin.
-He replaces Bishop Emeritus Michael Wüstenberg, who served as bishop of the diocese from 2007, until his resignation in 2017.
+On 15 November 2019, Pope Francis appointed Kizito, who was a Monsignor as Bishop of Aliwal Diocese in South Africa.
+He was consecrated by Archbishop Stephen Brislin with co-consecrators: Bishop Zolile Peter Mpambani of the Diocese of Kokstad and Bishop Michael Wüstenberg, Bishop Emeritus of Aliwal.
+He succeeds Michael Wüstenberg, who served as bishop of the diocese from 2007 until his resignation in 2017.